kontent-ai/delivery-sdk-net/README.md

 `GetItem()` and `GetItems()` dynamic queries are intentionally excluded from SDK caching (runtime-typed results), so they always return `IsCacheHit == false`.

+`SecureAccessApiKey` and `PreviewApiKey` are intentionally not part of query cache key identity.
+Secure access only gates access to published content, and preview clients (`UsePreviewApi = true`) bypass SDK cache reads/writes entirely.

 > [!IMPORTANT]
 > When `WaitForLoadingNewContent(true)` is enabled on a query, the SDK bypasses its local cache for that request path (no cache read and no cache write).